Realitaa/google-gemini-genai-api/README.md

 - **URL**: `/generate-from-document`
 - **Method**: `POST`
 - **Body**: `multipart/form-data`
-  - `prompt` (string): The question or instruction for the document (e.g., "Summarize this document").
+  - `prompt` (string, optional): The question or instruction for the document (e.g., "Summarize this document in 3 sentences.").
   - `document` (file): The document file.

 ### Generate from Audio